How to Dispose and Recycle Your Dishwasher: 4 Most Efficient Methods

 Appliance landfill

-Most of the appliances contain materials that can be recycled easily.
-This will cut down on the time and energy required to cultivate and produce new materials.
+Most appliances contain materials that can be recycled easily, which can cut down on the time and energy required to cultivate and produce new materials.

-This is one of the most eco-friendly methods.
-If you’ve never had any appliance recycled before, here is how to find recycling programs near you.
+Dishwasher recycling is one of the most eco-friendly methods to dispose of your dishwasher.
+If this is your first time recycling an appliance, here is how to find recycling programs near you.

 • Ask Your Appliance Retailer

-Some appliance retailers may uninstall your old dishwasher, install the new one and haul off the old one as an incentive for buying.
-Other retailers offer the service at an extra cost, while others even offer stand-alone recycling programs for old appliances.
+Some appliance retailers can uninstall your old dishwasher, install the new one and haul off the old one as an incentive for buying.
+Other retailers offer the service at an extra cost, while others even provide stand-alone recycling programs for old appliances.

 So, if you’re in the market for a dishwasher, shop from retailers who offer similar options.

-For instance, Best Buy will pick up and recycle your old appliances for about $59 while Home Depot will deliver and set up your new dishwasher for an additional $50 bucks.
+For instance, Best Buy will pick up and recycle your old appliances for about $59, while Home Depot will deliver and set up your new dishwasher for an additional $50.

-This will significantly streamline your disposal process and leave you with a guilt-free conscience since the dishwasher will be responsibly recycled.
+I believe relying on both companies will significantly streamline your disposal process and leave you with a guilt-free conscience since you’ll recycle your dishwasher responsibly.

 • Try Your Utility Company

-Most local energy providers offer recycling programs as a way to encourage sustainability among consumers.
+Most local energy providers offer dishwasher recycling programs to encourage sustainability among consumers with those and other appliances.

 Some utility companies even partner with the Appliance Recycling Centers of America(ARCA), renowned for its stellar appliance recycling programs and credited with the proper recycling and reuse of up to 95% of old appliance materials.